TABLE OF CONTENTS

 Batching Requests for Better GPU Utilisation

-While this approach works for generating individual summaries, if we monitor GPU utilisation during the inference, we see it is surprisingly low.
-To better optimise our hardware, we can take advantage of batching - grouping multiple inference requests into one larger forward pass through the model.
+While this approach works for generating individual summaries, if we monitor LLM GPU utilisation during the inference, we see it is surprisingly low.
+To better optimise our hardware, we can take advantage of batch size and GPU memory - grouping multiple inference requests into one larger forward pass through the model.
 This allows us to feed more work to the GPU at once for better parallelisation.

 We modify the code to make a batch of prompts as input, packing their tokens into a single inference request.
 So by increasing the batch size from 1 (no batching) to 2, 4, 8, 16, 32 and higher, we are feeding more parallel work to the GPU which can dramatically improve utilisation.
 However, larger batches also increase memory requirements, so there is a tradeoff in finding the optimal batch size for the available GPU memory.